Admissions

 Your student’s current school should return the following documents to the Concordia Prep Admissions Office:

-• The completed and signed Records Release Form
+• The completed and signed Records Release Form should be shared with the candidates current school, which will release the following to Concordia Prep:

 • Official transcripts/academic records